|The Frankfurt-Tipp rating:|

 |Rated:||From 0 years|

-The young aviator Maverick (spoken by Constantin von Jascheroff) has to work all day long on what he sees as absurd work, instead of doing what he has been dreaming about for so long: he wants to become a professional aerobatic pilot and win the big flying competition in which only the best heroes of the air can take part.
-When he is mistaken for a member of the youth relay team, he is allowed to participate in the training for the competition.
-Through the quirky bird Falcon (Dave Davis) Maverick finds his way to a disused airfield where he hopes to be trained by the once so great aviator Vet (Thomas Danneberg).
-But since a tragic accident he doesn't want to know anything more about the flight competition.
-Only when he sees great potential in Maverick does he agree to train him.
-But then the light aircraft lady Lightning (Annina Braunmiller) appears and Maverick turns the cockpit around.
-And so it's over with his concentration, which makes Vet enormously angry.
-What Maverick doesn't suspect: Lightning was sent by the mean Iceman (David Nathan), because he wants to win the competition and doesn't need such a talented competitor.
-But when Maverick realizes this, it seems to be too late for him to become a real hero of the air…
+Young aviator Maverick (voiced by Constantin von Jascheroff) has to spend all day doing what he sees as nonsensical work instead of doing what he has dreamed of for so long: becoming a professional aerobatic pilot so he can win the big flying competition in which only the best heroes of the skies are allowed to participate.
+When a mix-up causes him to be mistaken for a member of the youth squadron, he is allowed to participate in the training for the competition.
+Through the quirky bird Falcon (Dave Davis), Maverick finds his way to a disused airfield where he hopes to be trained by the once-great aviator Vet (Thomas Danneberg).
+But he wants no part of the flying competition since a tragic accident.
+Only when he recognizes great potential in Maverick, he agrees to train him.
+But then the light plane lady Lightning (Annina Braunmiller) shows up and turns Maverick's cockpit upside down.
+And so it's over with his concentration, which angers Vet enormously.
+What Maverick doesn't know is that Lightning was sent by the nasty Iceman (David Nathan), who is determined to win the competition and can't use such a talented competitor.
+But by the time Maverick realizes this, it seems too late for him to become a true hero of the skies.

-However, the little ones get their money's worth in this charming adventure.
-The action is, due to the technical limitations, very child-friendly.
-The characters are very likeable and Vogel Falcon, spoken by comedian Dave Davis, always makes for good laughs with his capers.
-Iceman is a bad guy who is mean enough that children find him dangerous, but not frightening.
-And also other dangers, such as a flock of ninja birds, which at the end of the film still cause a bit of turmoil, are more amusing than fearsome.
+But the little ones then also get their money's worth in the charming adventure.
+The action is kept very child-friendly, if only because of the technical limitations.
+The characters are very likeable and bird Falcon, voiced by comedian Dave Davis, always provides good laughs with his capers.
+Iceman is a bad guy who is mean enough that children find him dangerous, but just not scary.
+And other dangers, such as a flock of ninja birds that add a bit of hubbub at the end of the film, are overall kept amusing, rather than scary.